skippyr/skippyr/README.md

 <p align="center">— GitHub Profile —</p>

 ## ❡ About
-A software engineer specializing in building general-purpose applications and systems, primarily using C#.
+A software engineer specializing in building general-purpose applications and systems, primarily using Java, C and Python.
 My goal is to lead projects toward the most effective and elegant solutions—making the experience intuitive for both users and developers.
 I focus on simplifying complexity so you can skip unnecessary steps—and that is why I am called "skippyr" (conjunction of "skipper" and "skip").

 Outside of coding, I have an unexpected fondness for My Little Pony and Dragons, elements that add a little bit of magic to every day of my life, helping me have fun and get creative ideas for my projects.